Tea-n-Tech/professional-python/1-package-management/README.md

 - ...

-They all were created to manage certain aspects of a package and some can do more than others.
-To put the discussion short here is a direct and brief advice:
+They all were created to manage certain aspects of a package and some can do more than others and some also rely on each other.
+To avoid a lengthy factual discussion, here is a direct and brief advice:

 - By default use poetry
 - Use conda if your package also depends on certain binaries (e.g. Intel MKL)

 ## Poetry

-### Why Poetry?

-Why is Poetry a default choice?
+### Why is Poetry a default choice?

 - Modern and easy to use
-- Automatic virtual environment creation for the repository directory Built-in dependency installer and updater
+- Creates automatically a virtual environment for the repository directory
+- Has a built-in dependency installer and updater
-- A package lockfile ensures all users have the same dependencies installed
+- Provides a package lockfile to ensure all users have the same dependencies installed
-- Can upload to pypi
+- Can build and upload the package to pypi
-- Fast enough to be used as a development environment
+- It is fast enough to be used as a development environment (some can be slow)

 This guide will focus on poetry alone from now as it covers the majority of use-cases.